-Supporting the US Military - US Army support by providing English Language Training to initial entry trainees.
+Supporting the US Military - US Army and Coast Guard support in providing English Language Training to entry level trainees.

 ACCREDITATION

 The Defense Language Institute English Language Center (DLIELC) is accredited by the Commission on English Language Program Accreditation (CEA) and agrees to uphold the CEA Standards for English Language Programs and Institutions.
 CEA is recognized by the US Secretary of Education as a national accrediting agency.